 I’m often asked what my favorite weird/obscure fact about New York City was.
 Ironically, as the founder of Untapped Cities, this question frequently proves difficult because there are just so many amazing things about this city.
 So I went back into my memory archives, thinking what about New York City impelled me to create Untapped Cities.
 The pneumatic tube mail system is top on that list.

 The first pneumatic tube mail system was installed in Philadelphia (sorry New York) in 1893.
-New York City’s came in 1897, first only between the General Post Office at Herald Square) and the Produce Exchange on Bowling Green (now demolished).
+New York City’s came in 1897.
 Each tube could carry between 400 and 600 letters and traveled at 30-35 miles per hour.
 In its full glory, the pneumatic tubes covered a 27-mile route, connecting 23 post offices.
 This network stretched up Manhattan’s east and west sides, from Bowling Green and Wall Street, all the way north to Manhattanville and East Harlem.
 Anecdotal stories indicate that the system may have extended into the Bronx, with sandwich subs reportedly being delivered via pneumatic tubes from a renown subway shop in the Bronx to downtown postal stations.
 The system even crossed boroughs into Brooklyn (using the Brooklyn Bridge), taking four minutes to take letters from Church Street near City Hall to the General Post Office in Brooklyn (now Cadman Plaza).